quantumlib/OpenFermion/README.rst

 OpenFermion relies on modular plugin libraries for significant functionality.
 Specifically, plugins are used to simulate and compile quantum circuits and to perform classical electronic structure calculations.
-Follow the links below to learn more about these useful plugins.
+Follow the links below to learn more!

 Circuit compilation and simulation plugins
 ------------------------------------------